 How much does it cost to start a business?

-It costs between $2,000 - $5,000 to start a business, according to our research.
+It costs between $2,000.00 and $5,000.00 to start a business, according to our research.
 However, this depends heavily on the business you want to start.
-Will your business be home-based?
+Will your business be home-based, or do you require office/retail space?
 Will you hire employees?
-Do you require office/rental space?
 These factors will determine the costs to start a business.

 What is the easiest business to start?